4-H Forest Ecology Quiz Bowl Rules

 How the Competition Works

 In the Florida Quiz Bowl, one team will compete at a time.
 We will bring teams into the classroom in alphabetical order by county.
-Parents, escorts, and mentors of the competing team are welcome to observe.
 No recording devices are allowed.
 No notes or study materials are allowed.

 The Florida Quiz Bowl is very similar to the National Forestry Invitational Forestry Bowl, but in that contest a large number of Senior teams compete in paired team competition, with single elimination playoffs.
 Because we have a smaller (and sometimes uneven) number of Senior teams, the "one team at a time" approach works best and more fairly.